 One unusual thing about E-Poll is that it doesn’t appear to host surveys directly on the site itself.
 Instead, you get the surveys only through email.

 It means that there is nothing proactive you can do to get surveys any sooner.
 Instead, you have to wait for the site to actually send you out surveys.
 I’ve done this in the past and it is a frustrating process.
 Often you can wait for days or even weeks between surveys.

 Like many survey companies, E-Poll operates through a points system.
 You earn points by completing surveys then use these points to cash out.
 Rewards start at 2,750 if you want to donate money to charity, or 3,750 points to get a $5 gift card (or PayPal deposit).

 So, how hard is it to earn the points?

 To be honest, I don’t really know.
-The initial survey the site gives you is supposed to give 100 point and I did get these eventually.
+The initial survey the site gives you is supposed to give 100 points and I did get there eventually.
 However, I never received a single survey from the site via email.

 This is a pretty good indication that it takes a long time to earn any money from the site.
 This perspective was shared by reviewers too.

 In fact, even many of the positive reviews for the company comment that it takes a long time to get surveys from the company.